 The first Woolworth Building

 For some time he had mused about enlarging his store in North Queen Street, Lancaster.
 The branch enjoyed a special place in his heart as his 'ground zero'.
 Rather than expanding into adjacent premises, he systematically bought up property along the road in a run-down spot which local people considered to be the wrong side of the street.
 He kept his plans a secret to avoid inflating the price.
-When he had acquired the whole block, he revealed spectacular plans for a 'skyscraper', which would consist of well-appointed retail space, with five floors of offices above, capped by a roof garden and an open air theatre with panoramic views for miles around.
+When he had acquired the whole block, he revealed spectacular plans for a 'skyscraper', which would consist of two well-appointed retail stores, with offices above, capped by a beautiful garden and modern theatre with panoramic views for miles around.
 The proposal was well received and work started without delays.
 The opening was a resounding success and the 'Woolworth Building' quickly established itself at the heart of the local community.

 Some days the theatre was used by Woolworth's, as a venue for Store Managers' and Stockholders Meetings (see below), but at least two or three days per week Frank and his Building Manager Jno.
 B. Peoples (District Manager for the North Western Mutual Life Insurance Company, one of his tenants) would lay on spectacular entertainment with refreshments.
 Many shows were a sell out.
 The clever design of the building made it a suntrap on bright summer evenings, that could be enclosed and heated as the nights drew in.
 Among the coming attractions noted in our programme were:

 - Charley Grapewin & Co.
 "Above the Limit"